Axway/api-builder-standalone-tech-enablement/02_creating_microservices/project/product-service/README.md

 *	[How to create own mysql container with DB](#how-to-create-own-mysql-container-with-db)

 ## Introduction
+> This service is part of the API Builder demo services.
+These services are not production ready and are intended for demonstration purposes only.
-This document provides information on how to configure and run an API Builder service within a MySql container with DB.
+> This document provides information on how to configure and run an API Builder service within a MySql container with DB.

 ## Prerequisites
 Prior to setting up a project with a connector, refer to: